Ognissanti Madonna

-Madonna Enthroned, also known as the Ognissanti Madonna, or just Madonna Ognissanti, is a painting by the Italian late medieval artist Giotto di Bondone, housed in the Uffizi Gallery of Florence, Italy.
+Madonna Enthroned, also known as the Ognissanti Madonna or Madonna Ognissanti, is a painting in tempera on wood panel by the Italian late medieval artist Giotto di Bondone, now in the Uffizi Gallery of Florence, Italy.

-The painting has a traditional Christian subject, representing the Virgin Mary and the Christ Child seated on her lap, with saints and angels surrounding them on all sides.
-This particular representation of the Virgin is called a Maestà, a popular representation at the time.
-It is often celebrated as the first painting of the Renaissance due to its newfound naturalism and escape from the constraints of Gothic art.
+The painting has the traditional Christian subject, of the Madonna and Child, representing the Virgin Mary and the Christ Child seated on her lap, with saints and angels surrounding them on all sides.
+This particular representation of the Virgin, enthroned and surrounded by a court-like company, is called a Maestà, a popular representation at the time.
+It is often celebrated as the first painting of Italian Renaissance painting due to its newfound naturalism and escape from the constraints of Italo-Byzantine and Gothic art.

 It is generally dated to around 1310.
 While historians have had trouble finding specific information for indisputably attributing many of Giotto's works to the artist, Madonna Enthroned is one piece for which there are a few documents supporting its creation by Giotto.
 There are many sources that show he spent many years living and creating in Florence.
 However, the main source that documents Madonna Enthroned specifically is artist Lorenzo Ghiberti's autobiography, I Commentarii (1447).
 An earlier manuscript document of 1418 also attributes the painting to Giotto, but it is Ghiberti's autobiography that provides the most solid evidence.

 One of Giotto's later works, Madonna Enthroned was completed in Florence, upon the artist's return to the city.
 It was originally painted for the Ognissanti church in Florence.
 Built for the Humiliati, a small religious order at the time, the church had many acclaimed paintings designed for it.
 Specifically, Giotto's Madonna Enthroned was designed for the high altar.